Share

 How to apply for a DBS certificate

-To apply for an England Boxing DBS certificate you must be registered or register on England Boxing’s Membership system The Vault.
-You can then apply for a DBS by visiting the Knowledge Base section.
+To apply for an England Boxing DBS certificate, you must be registered or register on England Boxing’s Membership system The Locker You can then apply for a DBS by visiting the Resources section> DBS applications > View Resources > Regional links.
+From here, select the region you are associated with and follow the link to our partner, U Check.

 There is a designated Customer Service helpdesk should members or DBS checkers have any questions.
 Contact uCheck on 0300 140 0022, or visit their website.